-Beside the church is the Parsonage and across Blackberry Lane-the original road to Peterborough stands the red Benjamin Cutter House [7], the oldest in the village, dating to 1784.
+Beside the church is the Parsonage and across Blackberry Lane-the original road to Peterborough-stands the red BENJAMIN CUTTER HOUSE [7], the oldest in the village, dating to 1784.
 It was built as a tavern and became so popular that the selectmen gave Cutter permission to move the Meetinghouse so that his patrons would have better access.
 Fortunately that never happened.
 The original tavern sign may be seen hanging in the Jaffrey Library.

 This part of the village must have been an active place in the late 1700s.
+There was the tavern and the Meetinghouse and on the corner south of the church was the THORNDIKE STORE [8], a clapboarded Cape Cod style cottage dating to 1790 that was also the post office at one time.
+It is now a private residence.
+In the spring and summer its dooryard garden is a joy to behold.

-There was the tayern and the Meetinghouse and on the corner south of the church was the THORNDIKE STORE [8], a clapboarded Cape Cod time it burned to the ground on November 14, 1901, it had become a rambling complex with porches, a mansarded third floor and barns and stables.
+Across the road by the flagpole stood Cutter's Hotel, the earliest version of which was built in 1792.
+By the time it burned to the ground on November 14, 1901, it had become a rambling complex with porches, a mansarded third floor and barns and stables.
 It catered to summer visitors and travelers along the turnpike.
 The ruins lay scattered about until 1909 when the VIS, after much negotiating, purchased the site from Jonas Cutter for \$2,000.
 It was cleaned up, graded and improved and is now known as CUTTER PARK [9].